koreyoshimy/koreyoshimy/README.md

 <b>Junior Developer | Junior Web Developer| Futurist </b>

- 👋 Hi, I’m Foo Xin Chee , living in Batu Pahat, Johor Malaysia.
+ 👋 Hi, I’m Foo Xin Chee, living in Johor Malaysia.
 I enroll in professional online courses from Cousera.
 Let Learn Digital and build something that makes a difference to the community.

  I am going to share with you how to become a veteran developer like me.
 I started programming using language like C, Visual Basic, ASP, PHP, OOP with SQL, MySQL database.Well, it does not just end there .